-These materials are sucked by the scanner and scanned using a similar concept as that of the light in flatbed scanner.
-The main advantage of this over the flatbed scanner is the speed in which the materials get scanned.
+These materials are sucked by the scanner and scanned using a similar concept as that of the light in a flatbed scanner.
+The main advantage of this over the flatbed scanner is the speed at which the materials get scanned.

 Until now, the scanners that we have read about are the ones that scan the materials that pass through them very closely.
 Even a little far from the scanners will make the materials blurred.

-So, if I want to scan a material that is not flat, how do I do?
-This is what gave birth to what is called as an Overhead Scanner.
-The Overhead Scanners uses one or two digital cameras, around 10 to 12 inches under the camera(s), will be the material that has to be scanned.
+So, if I want to scan a material that is not flat, how do I do it?
+This is what gave birth to what is called an Overhead Scanner.
+The Overhead Scanners use one or two digital cameras, around 10 to 12 inches under the camera(s), which will be the material that has to be scanned.

 This material will be scanned by the Overhead Digital Cameras.
-Each time something triggers the cameras, the materials beneath them are scanned and stored into the computer’s hard drive.
+Each time something triggers the cameras, the materials beneath them are scanned and stored on the computer’s hard drive.

 - Stone Carvings